Vakataka dynasty: Pravarapura-Nandivardhana branch

 The Pravarapura-Nandivardhana branch ruled from various sites like Pravarapura (Paunar) in Wardha district and Mansar and Nandivardhan (Nagardhan) in Nagpur district.
 This branch maintained matrimonial relations with the Imperial Guptas.

 Rudrasena I

 Not much is known about Rudrasena I, the son of Gautamiputra, who ruled from Nandivardhana, near Ramtek hill, about 30 km from Nagpur.
 There is a mention of Rudradeva in the Allahabad pillar inscription, bundled along with the other rulers of Aryavarta.
 A number of scholars, like A.S.
 Altekar do not agree that Rudradeva is Rudrasena I, since if Rudrasena I had been exterminated by Samudragupta, it is extremely unlikely that his son Prithivishena I would accept a Gupta princess (Prabhavatigupta) as his daughter-in-law.
 Secondly, no inscription of Rudrasena I has been found north of the Narmada.
 The only stone inscription of Rudrasena I's reign discovered so far was found at Deotek in the present-day Chandrapur district, so he can not be equated with Rudradeva of the Allahabad pillar inscription, who belonged to the Aryavarta.

-Prithivishena I

-Rudrasena I was succeeded by his son named Prithivishena I (355–380), and Prithivishena I was succeeded by his son named Rudrasena II.